chakra-ui/chakra-ui/packages/modal/migration.md

 ## Changes

-- 🚨BREAKING: We changed the `Modal` component to `Dialog` so now you'll have to rename all imports from `Modal*` to `Dialog*`

-- Removed support for `addAriaLabels` and `formatIds` prop in favor of passing a top-level `id` prop to the dialog, and we'll handle the rest.
+- Removed support for `addAriaLabels` and `formatIds` prop in favor of passing a top-level `id` prop to the modal, and we'll handle the rest.

 - Removed support for `preserveScrollBarGap` prop, we now set it to `true` by default to prevent any layout shift due to the scroll lock.

-- You need to wrap the `DialogContent` within the `DialogOverlay` component.
-  This helps to make the final DOM structure of the dialog component cleaner.
+- You need to wrap the `ModalContent` within the `ModalOverlay` component.
+This helps to make the final DOM structure of the modal component cleaner.

 ```jsx
 // before